wdbo/webdocbook/docs/Development/Sources.md

     |
     | composer.json
     |
-    | src/                              : docbook internals: this can NOT be edited, moved or removed
+    | src/                              : WebDocBook internals: this can NOT be edited, moved or removed
     | ----- config/
-    | ----- DocBook/
+    | ----- WebDocBook/
     | ----- templates/
     | ----- vendor/
     |
     | user/
     | ----- config/
-    | ------------- docbook.ini         : this can be edited
+    | ------------- webdocbook.ini      : this can be edited
-    | ------------- docbook_i18n.csv    : this can be edited
+    | ------------- webdocbook_i18n.csv : this can be edited
-    | ------------- user_config.ini     : this is handled by the '/admin' page of DocBook
+    | ------------- user_config.ini     : this is handled by the '/admin' page of WebDocBook
     | ----- templates/                  : this is optional
     |
     | var/